badoo/Reaktive/README.md

     .observeOn(mainScheduler)
     .subscribe(
         isThreadLocal = true,
-        onNext = { values += it }, // Callback is not frozen, we can updated the mutable list onComplete = { isComplete = true } // Callback is not frozen, we can change the flag )
+        onNext = { values += it }, // Callback is not frozen, we can update the mutable list onComplete = { isComplete = true } // Callback is not frozen, we can change the flag )
 ```